ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-assemblies.md

         We thrive off being a fast paced team and giving customers a speedy service.
 Email your [custom cable assembly](www.assembly-solutions.com/cable-assembly) drawings to enquiry@assembly-solutions.com and we’ll be straight back to you with prices.

-        Our super sales engineers are here to help at any time so if would like to chat with us about your cable assemblies, call  01204 521999 and let’s get started!
+        Our super sales engineers are here to help at any time so if would like to chat with us about your cable assemblies and electrical assemblies, call  01204 521999 and let’s get started!
   - type: column
     column:
       title: Range of Cable Assemblies